 Earlier on, the developers considered two different iterations of Gundyr’s boss battle.
 One was much like Iudex Gundyr in the final game except with the additional attacks from his Champion counterpart.
 The other was not actually him but the pus of man revealed to be possessing him during the fight, referred to as the “wicked spirit” (邪霊) or “snake spirit” (蛇霊) internally — although the character model has been lost, audio files and moveset data reaffirm its identity. (this boss was later recycled for Elden Ring‘s Ulcerated Tree Spirit, internal name and resemblance to the pus unchanged) The description for this evil spirit’s soul refer to it as a “god”, but kami (神) is likely being used more colloquially to mean spiritual being rather than its typical use in the series.
-Which version of Gundyr we fought likely involved whether we would “kneel to” and “seal” the pus according to events leftover in the game files, but the fully-possessed boss’ identity is beyond doubt, regardless.
-And according to the cut soul description, the pus spirit was possessing the “heart” — in other words, soul — of a “hero king”. (英雄王) Gundyr is Lothric’s founder, and he is most certainly the stuff of legends.
+Which boss we faced was seemingly decided by whether we would “kneel to” and “seal” the pus, which was possessing the “heart” — in other words, soul — of the “hero king”. (英雄王) Gundyr is Lothric’s founder, and he is most certainly the stuff of legends.

 Soul of an iniquitous spirit that possessed the heart of a hero king.
 Can used to acquire a vast amount of souls, but by offering it to the molding kiln…